sdiehl/write-you-a-haskell/003_lambda_calculus.md

 SKI Combinators
 ----------------

-There are several important closed expressions called the SKI combinators.
+There are three fundamental closed expressions called the SKI combinators.

 $$
 \begin{aligned}